NaturalIntelligence/fast-xml-parser/README.md

 > This project is looking for **contributors**.
 If you have a feature you'd like to see implemented or a bug you'd liked fixed, the best and fastest way to make that happen is to implement it and submit a PR.
-Basic knowledge of HTML, CSS and JS is sufficient to start with.
+Basic knowledge of JS is sufficient.
 Feel free to ask for any guidance.

 ### Main Features